shruacha1234/kruize/tests/Spring-petclinic/README.md

-# Run the petclinic application using scripts
+# Instructions to run the petclinic application using scripts

 # Change the directory
 `$ cd kruize/tests/Spring-petclinic`